A simple way to come down when the day has taken everything

 - nobody needs a permission slip signed immediately

-- you stop carrying the entire emotional load of the household for five minutes
+- you stop carrying the emotional load of the house for five minutes

 That tiny moment of safety?